- Why Research

 Full Research Summary

-Current research: Drs.
+Current investigation: Drs.
 Konstantinopoulos and Matulonis are studying the effects of various combinations of PARP inhibitors with other novel targeted therapies such as immunotherapies to improve response to PARP inhibitor-based therapy.
-These studies may lead to translational work with the most promising PARP inhibitor combinations.
+The team is leading several phase 2 or 3 clinical trials of PARP inhibitor combinations that inform treatment for both breast and ovarian cancers.

-What she’s learned so far: The research team has examined various PARP inhibitor combinations, assessed the ability of these combinations to reduce PARP-based therapy resistance, and deciphered the underlying mechanisms of action.
+What they’ve learned so far: The research team has examined various PARP inhibitor combinations, assessed the ability of these combinations to reduce PARP-based therapy resistance, and deciphered the underlying mechanisms of action.

-What’s next: The team will continue to develop new PARP inhibitor combinations that could be used for women with ovarian or breast cancer whose cancers exhibit initial resistance to a single agent PARP inhibitor.
-They will move promising combinations into larger clinical trials.
+What’s next: The team will complete and begin new projects testing PARP inhibitor combinations that could be used for women with ovarian or breast cancer whose cancers exhibit initial resistance to a single agent PARP inhibitor.
+They are moving promising combinations into larger clinical trials.

 Panagiotis A. Konstantinopoulos, MD, PhD is Director of Translational Research and Attending Oncologist in the Gynecologic Oncology Program at Dana-Farber Cancer Institute, and an Associate Professor of Medicine at Harvard Medical School.
 His translational research career focuses on ovarian cancer and other gynecologic malignancies with an important niche in the areas of DNA damage and repair and immunotherapy.
 His work has focused on unraveling mechanisms of resistance to chemotherapy and targeted agents, developing the rationale and preclinical data for novel drug combinations in ovarian cancer, and identifying novel diagnostic and predictive biomarkers of therapeutic response in gynecologic cancers as well investigating their mechanistic implication in carcinogenesis.